hiveeyes/arduino/node-wifi-mqtt-homie/README.rst

 Introduction
 ************
 A beehive monitoring sensor node based on a ESP8266-07 module and a custom made PCB.
-The PCB itslef can be used with or without Homie / Hiveeyes Telemetry data is transmitted using WiFi/MQTT.
+The PCB itself can be used with or without Homie / Hiveeyes.
+Telemetry data is transmitted using WiFi/MQTT.
 The most recent firmware version is available at `node-wifi-mqtt-homie.ino`_.